 “The Queen of Distraction” by Terry Matlen was a helpful book for me.
-Finding Kaleidoscope Society was a huge confidence booster and there’s few IG account that I really enjoy like @adhdworldwide and @adhd.probz
+Finding Kaleidoscope Society was a huge confidence booster and there’s few IG accounts that I really enjoy like @adhdworldwide and @adhd.probz

 I use my google calendar a lot, which I love because it automatically syncs to my phone.
-My handwriting is awful and I don’t remember to look back in planners/agendas, I am always with my phone so it makes more sense for me to keep everything there.
-I keep a composition book with me always for notes, they are best because of the bigger lines, helps me to write neater so I can understand what I wrote later.
+My handwriting is awful and I don’t remember to look back in planners/agendas.
+I am always with my phone so it makes more sense for me to keep everything there.
+I always keep a composition book with me for notes.
+They are best because of the bigger lines, helps me to write neater so I can understand what I wrote later.

 Be kind to yourself.
 There is no one size fits all solution.
 Figure out what works for you, create and master your system and watch yourself evolve into the masterpiece you always knew you were.